junxit/us-congress-bills-110/metadata.md

 - 2007-02-05 — Introduced in House
 - 2007-02-05 — Introduced in House
 - 2007-02-05 — Referred to the House Committee on Energy and Commerce.
+- 2007-02-06 — Referred to the Subcommittee on Commerce, Trade and Consumer Protection.
+- 2007-06-06 — Subcommittee Hearings Held.
+- 2007-07-31 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-07-31 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-09-27 — Committee Consideration and Mark-up Session Held.
+- 2007-09-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2007-10-09 — Considered under suspension of the rules. (consideration: CR H11337-11339)
+- 2007-10-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+814.
+- 2007-10-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-09 — Mr. Rush moved to suspend the rules and pass the bill, as amended.
+- 2007-10-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H11337)
+- 2007-10-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H11337)
+- 2007-10-09 — Placed on the Union Calendar, Calendar No. 228.
+- 2007-10-09 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-367.
+- 2007-10-09 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+110-367.